apenwarr/redo/README.md

 If you've ever thought about rewriting GNU make from scratch, the idea of doing it in 250 lines of shell script probably didn't occur to you.  redo is so simple that it's actually possible.
-For testing, I actually wrote an even more minimal version,which always rebuilds everything instead of checking dependencies, in 100 lines of shell (less than 2 kbytes).
+For testing, I actually wrote an even more minimal version, which always rebuilds everything instead of checking dependencies, in 150 lines of shell (about 3 kbytes).

 The design is simply that good.